schappim/mBot-Gitbook/section-4-chapter-23-the-if-and-ifelse-control-structure.md

 B. The "if...else" block is more suitable to be used within loops.

-C. The "if...else" block specifies what must happen when the condition is false, when the "if" block, doesn't.
+C. The "if...else" block specifies what must happen when the condition is false, when the "if" block doesn't.

 D. Both B and C.